 For people with MS, fatigue is a regular...

-Personal care (including dressing, bathing, and toileting assistance)
+Personal care (including dressing, bathing, and using the toilet)

 How Can I Find the Right Nursing Home?

-Talk with your family and caregivers about what services you will need.
-Take time to consider what services are important to you before calling different nursing homes.
+Talk with your family and caregivers about the services you’ll need.
+Think about the ones that are important to you before you start calling different nursing homes.

-- What daily activities do I need help with (bathing, dressing, toileting, eating)?
+What daily activities do I need help with?

-Before scheduling a visit to the nursing homes you are interested in, ask about vacancies, admission requirements, level of care provided, and participation in government-funded health insurance options.
+Before you schedule a visit to the nursing homes that interest you, ask about vacancies, admission requirements, the level of care they offer, and if they accept government-funded health insurance options.

 How Can I Pay for a Nursing Home?

 Medicare.
-This is a federal health insurance program providing health care benefits to all Americans age 65 and over.
-Insurance protection intended to cover major hospital care is provided without regard to income, but only restricted benefits are allowed for nursing home care.
-In addition, Medicare only pays for skilled care in a nursing facility that has a Medicare license.
+This is a federal health insurance program that offers health care benefits to all Americans 65 and over.
+It offers insurance protection to cover major hospital care, but it allows only some benefits for nursing home care.
+Also, the program only pays for skilled care in a nursing facility that has a Medicare license.

 Medicaid.
-This is a joint federal/state health insurance program providing medical care benefits to low-income Americans who meet certain requirements.
-Nursing home care is covered through Medicaid, but eligibility requirements and covered services vary widely from state to state.
+This is a joint federal/state health insurance program that provides medical care benefits to low-income Americans who qualify.
+The program covers nursing home care, but eligibility and covered services vary a lot from state to state.

 Private long-term care insurance.
-This is a health insurance option that, if purchased, supplements Medicare coverage.
+You can purchase this health insurance option to supplement Medicare coverage.
 Private long-term care insurance policies vary greatly.
-Each policy has its own eligibility requirements, restrictions, costs, and benefits.
+Each has its own rules for eligibility, restrictions, costs, and benefits.